benvonh/.flake/README.md

 nix-shell
 ```

-3. Create a custom NixOS configuration by adding one in `flake.nix` and creating a new system folder.
+3. Create a custom NixOS configuration by adding one in `flake.nix` and creating a new host folder.

 ```sh
 vim flake.nix